The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Curry mee or curry noodles is a favorite Malaysian dish made from yellow egg noodles and curry broth.
 Another version is to use rice vermicelli instead of yellow egg noodles.

 Best Curry Mee aka Mee Kari

 The best mee kari will have the right mix of a slightly creamy broth infused with spices and coconut milk.
 The difficult part is the preparation of this broth.
 It can be time-consuming and frustrating if you don't get it right.

 There are several versions of mee kari with add-ons ranging from cockles, prawns, fish ball and fish cakes, and chicken.

 This dish is usually sold at hawker stalls and seldom cooked at home.
-If you are abroad, especially students who have been away from home for several years, you may want to cook this popular Malaysian dish in your kitchen.
+If you are abroad, especially if you're a student who has been away from home for several years, you may want to cook this popular Malaysian dish in your kitchen.

 The preparation of a good broth mixture can be difficult and time-consuming.
 It can also be frustrating if it doesn't turn out right.
 You may not even find the correct ingredients.
 This recipe is perfect for those who don't have the time to cook this dish or who can't seem to find all of the necessary broth ingredients.

 Instant noodles?
 You've got to be kidding!